COVID-19: how is Africa coping?

-At Made Blue, despite the corona crisis, we continue to fulfill our mission as best as possible: access to clean drinking water and hygiene for everyone.
-Because today that is more important than ever.
-Imagine not being able to wash your hands at all at this moment…
+At Made Blue , despite the corona crisis, we continue to pursue our mission as best as possible: access to clean drinking water and hygiene for everyone.
+Because that is more important today than ever.
+Imagine not being able to wash your hands at all during this time…

 How are things in Africa now?